 All in all, we had a fun time with the glow sticks and had a lot of laughs and no injuries!

-I’ll surely post photos from whatever we do next – I envision sugared up kids from a chocolate and treat Egg Hunt!
+I’ll surely post photos from whatever we do next – I envision sugared-up kids from chocolate and Egg Hunt!